“My husband done got himself killed.”

 “You like your job, Tommy?” he asked him.

 The boy nodded.
 “I like how the wood smells.
-But the noise hurts my head somethin’ fierce sometimes.”
+But all the noise hearts my head sometimes.”

 Clarence then turned his focus to the subject of Mack.
 Tommy fidgeted in his chair and looked to his mother with every question, his vague answers offered up in the stilted monotone of a schoolboy reciting his spelling words.